shivuu17/SK-Body-First-Gym/README.md

 ## 🎯 Overview

-Flexxwell Fitness is a premium, modern gym website featuring a stunning dark theme with red and blue neon accents.
+SK Body First Gym is a premium, modern gym website featuring a stunning dark theme with red and blue neon accents.
 The UI has been ported to **React 18 + Vite** while preserving the original HTML/CSS/JS design and interactions.

 ## ✨ Features